Charles H. Lundquist College of Business

 Recent successful MBA applicants have had average undergraduate GPAs of 3.40, average GMAT scores of 630, minimum scores of 96 on the Internet-based TOEFL, and average work experience of four years.

-In addition to proficiency in mathematics and ability to use a computer, applicants must complete an online tutorial in accounting, economics, finance, and statistics in the summer before matriculation.
+In addition to proficiency in mathematics, MBA and MActg applicants must complete an online tutorial in accounting, economics, finance, and statistics in the summer before matriculation.

 A rolling admission system is used.
-The early-decision deadline is November 15; the deadline for international applicants is February 15.
-The deadline for domestic applicants is March 15.
+For the MBA, the early-decision deadline is November 15; the deadline for international applicants is February 15; the deadline for domestic applicants is March 15.
 Admission for applicants whose applications are received after March 15 is granted only if space is available in the incoming class of students.
+For MS in finance program deadlines, please visit the website.

 For admission to the doctoral program, the student must